mickfuzz/phd4/_posts/thesis_chapters/2025-3-2-Literature_review.md

 MOVE LATER?
 A GAP?
 Given my particular interest in empowerment within technology education, one promising concept within relevant research is that of  fluency in constructionst reseach on digital making.

+---
+PATCHED IN INTEGRATE
+As noted in Chapter 2 [@kafai_constructionist_2015].
+Despite Papert's [@lodi_computational_2021] foundational focus on the community application of created projects continues in legacy of constructionism.
+For example, the articulation of Resnick on computational fluency, addresses the limitations of research focusing too narrowly on technical approaches and toolsets rather than their expressive potential (and thus within a community)  and focused on toolsets rather than pedagogies [@resnick_seeds_2020; @resnick_coding_2020].

+In a UK computing education context, while the work of Waite and Sentence begins to address sociocultural aspects of teaching programming [@sentance_teaching_2019; @hwang_using_2023], but as explored in Chatper 2 this work is limited in scope and invites further exploration.

+---

 In this chapter I have agued that while innovative  Papert's constructionism lack theoretical foundations, a deficit which can be addressed by integrating the motivations, in particular that of varied concepts of fluency [@papert_technological_1995; @resnick_computational_2018; @kafai201221] and design heuristics [@resnick_reflections_2005] with more contemporary socio-cultural concepts.